South Asia Institute

 The South Asia Institute was established as part of a university initiative to promote South Asian programs, especially those pertaining to contemporary issues, across the entire university and in the larger community.
-As a National Resource Center for South Asia funded by A Title VI grant from the U.S. Department of Education, the institute sponsors major conferences, scholarly symposia and a weekly South Asia Seminar.
+As a National Resource Center for South Asia funded by a Title VI grant from the U.S. Department of Education, the institute sponsors major conferences, scholarly symposia and a weekly South Asia Seminar.
 The institute also provides Foreign Language and Area Studies (FLAS) fellowships to students pursuing graduate degrees relating to South Asia in any department or school of the University.

 Additionally, the Title VI grant also provides resources for outreach programs to K-12 schools, post-secondary institutions, business and civic organizations, and the Texas community at large.
 Another central mission of the Institute is to promote the study of contemporary South Asian languages in cooperation with the Department of Asian Studies and the Hindi-Urdu Flagship Program.
-Bengali, Hindi, Malayalam, Sanskrit, Tamil Telugu and Urdu are currently taught in the department.
+Bengali, Hindi, Malayalam, Sanskrit, Tamil, and Urdu are currently taught in the department.

-Make a Gift
+Make A Gift

 Your gift to SAI will go to support our top priorities:

 • Faculty and Student Research

 See recent publications of our distinguished faculty members.Learn More

 American Institute of Indian Studies (AIIS)

 The American Institute of Indian Studies (AIIS) was formed to further the knowledge of India in the United States by supporting American scholarship on India.
 The programs of AIIS foster the production of and engagement with scholarship on India, and promote and advance mutual understanding between the citizens of the United States and of India.
 AIIS is committed to equity, inclusion and access to all communities in fulfilling its mission.
 It will promote wider diversity throughout the organization, in the interest of addressing the historical disenfranchisement of communities globally.Learn More